arjpar/WebShield/README.md

 https://testflight.apple.com/join/1t5HfEGS

-# I am currently temporarily pausing WebShield development due to health reasons.
-More info [here](https://github.com/arjpar/WebShield/discussions/65)

 > [!TIP]
 >
 > - [Here](http://discord.com/invite/gQ4ygPKyur) is the Discord if you want to communicate through instant messaging and get real time updates on the project.
 > - [Here](https://github.com/WebShieldApp/WebShield/discussions/) are general announcements and discussions.
-> - You can [contribute financially](https://github.com/arjpar/WebShield/tree/main?tab=readme-ov-file#financial-contributions-and-support) to me if you want to financially support the project and help it become sustainable.
+> - You can [contribute financially](https://github.com/arjpar/WebShield/tree/main?tab=readme-ov-file#financial-contributions-and-support) to me if you want to financially show your support for my work on the project.
 >    - WebShield is 100% funded by its users; no "acceptable ads" and no third party deals ever.
 >    - Financial contribution is optional, and no features are behind a paywall, all features are accessible to all.
 >    - If you do choose to contribute, whether financially or otherwise, your voice will cary greater weight in the development of the project.